-Interconnections among different moments in time infuse Bourgeois’s approach to artmaking as well as the objects she generates: over a career of more than sixty years, she has repeatedly returned to particular ideas and motifs, constantly probing, expanding, and refocusing their visual forms and meanings, as seen here in the reworking of the lair as form and motif over a period of years.
-Such works suggest an intricate relationship between architecture and the human body.
-"Space does not exist,” Bourgeois has said, "it is just a metaphor for the structure of our existence.”
-This idea is already present in her first mature work, made in the 1940s, when she began to explore a concept she called the femme-maison, or “woman-house," a hybrid of body and architecture.
-In the 1960s, it had bifurcated into two related series, the Soft Landscapes and the Lairs, spaces of charged contradiction—each both haven and prison, refuge and trap.
-In this sense, too, Bourgeois's work and Dia:Beacon's dark but spacious attic suit each other uncannily.
+Interconnections among different moments in time infuse Bourgeois’s approach to art making as well as the objects she generates: over a career of more than seventy years, she repeatedly returned to particular motifs, constantly probing, expanding, and reformulating their forms.
+Certain works suggest an intricate relationship between architecture—the living space where feelings are transferred— and the human body—understood as the (haunted) house of the self.
+“Space does not exist,” Bourgeois claimed.
+“It is just a metaphor for the structure of our existence.”
+This idea is already present in her first mature works, made in the 1940s, when she began to explore a concept she called the femme-maison, or “woman-house.”
+In the 1960s, this concept bifurcated into various related series—Soft Landscapes, Lairs—expressive of both haven and prison, refuge and trap.